Practice pranic permaculture and simple living in the Western Ghats, India

 Description

-We are lovingly nurturing a living ashram — a sacred space where sincere seekers from around the world are invited to:
+We’re creating a living ashram — a space where people from around the world can:

-Our path is deeply rooted in the spiritual teachings of Master Choa Kok Sui (GMCKS), gracefully weaving together ancient energy science and earth wisdom to co-create a more conscious way of living.
+Inspired by the teachings of Grand Master Choa Kok Sui (GMCKS), we bring together ancient energy wisdom and sustainable living.

 Charity Work